There are countless exercises that you can do to increase your height.

 You’ll also gain access to comprehensive videos that walks you through each and every exercise, step by step, so that you’ll be able to learn exactly how to do each exercise without any ambiguity.

-This is the exact same system that I used to be able to grow several inches in my late 20s.
+This is the exact same system that I used to be able to grow taller in my late 20s.